SwissDataScienceCenter/renku/docs/user/templates.rst

 click on the dropdown on the right side of the same button and then on `Create link`.

-You should see a modal where you can select which fields to include in the metadata.
+You should see a modal dialog where you can select which fields to include in the metadata.
 Some may not be clickable (no value provided), and others are deselected by default.
-The URL updates in real-time, and you can copy it for future reference or share it with others.
+The URL updates in real-time and can be copied to share with others.

 .. image:: ../_static/images/templates_shareable_link.png
   :width: 100%